Hedonic Seat Arrangement Problems: Computational Complexity

-By using a maximin matching algorithm proposed in \cite{Gabow1988} instead of Edmonds's algorithm, we can solve {\sf MUA} in polynomial time.
-We apply that to the weighted and undirected complete graph such that the weight of edge $\{p,q\}\in E_{\agents}$ is defined by $\min \{ f_p(q), f_q(p)\}$. \begin{theorem} is solvable in polynomial time if each connected component of the seat graph has at most two vertices. \end{theorem} \begin{proof} Let $K_n=(\agents,E_{\agents})$ be the weighted and undirected complete graph such that the weight of edge $(p,q)\in E_{\agents}$ is defined by $\min\{f_p(q), f_q(p)\}$.
+By using a maximin matching algorithm proposed in \cite{Gabow1988} instead of Edmonds's algorithm, we can solve {\sf EGA} in polynomial time.
+We apply that to the weighted and undirected complete graph such that the weight of edge $\{p,q\}\in E_{\agents}$ is defined by $\min \{ f_p(q), f_q(p)\}$. \begin{theorem} is solvable in polynomial time if each connected component of the seat graph has at most two vertices. \end{theorem} \begin{proof} Let $K_n=(\agents,E_{\agents})$ be the weighted and undirected complete graph such that the weight of edge $\{p,q\}\in E_{\agents}$ is defined by $\min\{f_p(q), f_q(p)\}$.
 Also, let $n'$ be the number of endpoints of edges in the seat graph.
 Next, we find a maximin matching $M$ of size $n'$ in $K_n$, which is a matching of size $n'$ such that the minimum weight of edges in $M$ is maximum.
 It can be computed in time $O(m\sqrt{n\log n})$~\cite{Gabow1988}.
-Then we assign $n'/2$ pairs of agents in $M$ to endpoints of an edge in $G$ and the rest of agents to isolated vertices.
+Then we assign $n'/2$ pairs of agents in $M$ to endpoints of an edge in $G$ and the rest of the agents to isolated vertices.

 In the following, we confirm that such an arrangement, denoted by $\pi$, is a maximin arrangement.
-If the least utility on $\pi$ is 0 and there is at least one isolate vertex, it is clearly a maximin arrangement because an agent with the least utility is on an isolate vertex.
-Otherwise, an agent with the least utility is on an edge.
-Here, we denote an agent with the least utility in $\pi$ by $p_l^{\pi}$ and its utility by $U_{p_l^{\pi}}(\pi)$.
+If the least utility among all the agents on $\pi$ is 0 and there is at least one isolated vertex, it is clearly a maximin arrangement because an agent with the least utility is on an isolated vertex. \revised{Otherwise, an agent having the least utility among all the agents is assigned to an endpoint of an edge.
+Here, we denote the agent having the least utility in $\pi$ by $p_l^{\pi}$ and its utility by $U_{p_l^{\pi}}(\pi)$.}